-- These projects focus on apply data science techniques with tangible impacts on JUST Capital’s mission
+- These projects focus on applied data science techniques with tangible impacts on JUST Capital’s mission.

 - The projects are open ended and creativity is encouraged.
 The documents provided, below, are suitable for analysis, but one should not shy in seeking out additional sources of data.

 JUST Capital is a nonprofit that provides information and rankings on how large corporations perform on issues that matter most to the public.
 We give individuals a voice on what really matters to them, and evaluate how companies perform on those issues.
 By providing the right knowledge and making it easy to access and understand, we believe capital will flow to corporations that are more JUST, ultimately leading to a balanced business world that takes into account human needs that are so often neglected today.
 The meaning of JUST is defined by the American public as fair, equitable and balanced.
 In 2016, JUST Capital surveyed nearly 4,000 Americans from all regions and walks of life, in its second annual Poll on Corporate America.
 The issues identified by the public form the basis of our benchmark — it is against these Drivers and Components that we measure corporate performance.
 The most important factors broadly relate to employees, customers, company leadership, the environment, communities and investors.